German submarine U-755: Fifth patrol

 On 18 May, U-755 set sail from Toulon on her fifth, and last patrol.
 Two days in, she was attacked by the British submarine HMS Sickle, but the fired torpedoes missed.

 Eight days in, at 06:26, U-755 was attacked by a British Lockheed Hudson aircraft of No. 500 Squadron RAF, flown by pilot S/L H.G.
 Holmes, DFC, 13 nmi north of Alboran Island.
 The aircraft was hit in the port engine by AA fire during the first attack run, but dropped three depth charges.
 The Hudson then made two dive-bombing attacks and dropped first two and then one A/S bomb, one of them exploding just 5 yds off the port beam.
 The damaged engine then forced the pilot to return to base.
 Strafing had killed one crewman and wounded two others on U-755, which was forced to return to port due to heavy damage.

 Fate

-She was eventually sunk on 28 May 1943, north-west of Mallorca, in position 39°58′N 01°41′E, by rockets from a RAF Hudson aircraft.
-Of her complement of forty, only nine crewmen survived, her commander was not one of them.
+She was eventually sunk on 28 May 1943, north-west of Mallorca, in position 39°58′N 01°41′E, by rockets from a RAF Hudson aircraft of 608 Squadron.
+Of her complement of forty, only nine crewmen survived to be rescued by the Spanish destroyer Velasco, her commander was not one of them.